-- 1 under which it can be implicitly waived by disclosure are more limited than the - 2 circumstances for implicitly waiving one of the privileges in Division 8 of the - 3 Evidence Code.41 It is thus necessary to use great care in describing and discussing - 4 the effects of a "privilege" in the mediation context.
+It is also important to bear in mind that the consequences of being classified as an evidentiary "privilege" may vary from jurisdiction to jurisdiction.
+In jurisdictions using the Uniform Mediation Act, for example, the protection for mediation communications is denominated a "privilege," yet the circumstances under which it can be implicitly waived by disclosure are more limited than the circumstances for implicitly waiving one of the privileges in Division 8 of the Evidence Code.
+It is thus necessary to use great care in describing and discussing the effects of a "privilege" in the mediation context.